 Instead of sitting in traffic jams to enter the hugely popular national park, take the train to the South Rim, as tourists have done since 1901.
 The 65-mile trip starts in Williams, Ariz., and heads through Ponderosa pine forests and desert prairies.
 You'll also pass the San Francisco Peaks, the highest point in Arizona (elevation: 12,600 feet).
 The six rail cars range from 1920s-era Pullmans to the two-floor Luxury Dome, which includes a private bar and a dome for viewing.
 Watch for animals such as California condors and pronghorns (which look like antelopes).
-Train trivia: The railway's steam engines, which run once a month on Saturdays, are fueled by recycled French fry oil from local restaurants.
+Train trivia: The railway's steam engines, which run once a month on select Saturdays, are fueled by recycled french fry oil from local restaurants.

 PHOTO BY: Zoonar GmbH / Alamy Stock Photo

 This North Carolina railroad offers two must-ride roundtrip options.
 The 44-mile, 4.5-hour Nantahala Gorge Excursion takes you along the Tennessee and Nantahala rivers, and across Fontana Lake (created in the 1940s after the construction of the 480-foot-tall Fontana Dam), before heading into the gorge ("Nantahala” is a Cherokee word meaning “Land of the noon-day” sun — deep parts of the gorge only receive direct sunlight at midday).
 The 32-mile, four-hour Tuckasegee River Excursion features quaint bridges and valley greenery.
 Remember the famous train wreck scene in the movie The Fugitive?
 It was filmed on this line, and you'll pass train wreckage from the film.
 (Don't worry, your train will stay on the tracks.)

 PHOTO BY: Alamy Stock Photo